Timothy Garton Ash (centre) and some members of the Free Speech Debate team.

 Sarah Glatte is a doctoral candidate in politics at Wadham College, Oxford.
 Her research explores the relationship between social policy, gender culture and gender inequality in unified Germany.
 She holds a Master’s in Women’s Studies from Oxford and a BSc in Politics and International Relations from the University of Bath.

-In our first year
+In our first two years

 Those who worked on Free Speech Debate in its first year (2011/12) include: